 - This article is for small business owners interested in creating an experiential marketing plan.

-Traditional marketing is dead, at least, in the most traditional sense.
-A billboard with a picture of your product next to smiling faces just doesn't cut it anymore.
-Consumers now fast-forward through commercials, have ad blockers on their computers, and are more likely than ever to opt for commercial-free streaming services over live TV.
+There is a lot of noise around how business marketing and traditional advertising models are waning in efficacy.
+Consumers now fast-forward through commercials, have ad blockers on their computers and are more likely than ever to opt for commercial-free streaming services over live TV.

 What is experiential marketing?

-Experiential marketing, also called engagement marketing, is a marketing strategy that directly engages consumers and encourages them to participate in a brand experience.
+Experiential marketing, or engagement marketing, is a marketing strategy that directly engages consumers and encourages them to participate in a brand experience.

-“Experiential marketing is, in its simplest definition, a type of marketing based on creating memorable and innovative customer experiences to create deep emotional connections between the customers and the brand,” said Esther Sauri, a marketing professional at LinkiLaw.
+“Experiential marketing is, in its simplest definition, a type of marketing based on creating memorable and innovative customer experiences to create deep emotional connections between the customers and the brand,” said Esther Sauri, marketer at Linkilaw Solicitors.